mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

     This funcion provides the principal eigenvectors and eigenvalues of the input matrix (at the moment, the first two eigenvalues and eigenvectors).
+The eigenvalues and eigenvectors are sorted in descending order and only the principal components are provided.

     - Calculate the eigenvectors and the eigenvalues
     - Sort the eigenvectors and the eigenvalues in descending order